Aliases for FBL Gene

 GeneCards Summary for FBL Gene

 FBL (Fibrillarin) is a Protein Coding gene.
-Diseases associated with FBL include scleroderma and myositis.
-Among its related pathways are Cytoskeletal Signaling and Chromatin Regulation / Acetylation.
+Diseases associated with FBL include van maldergem syndrome 1 and systemic scleroderma.
+Among its related pathways are Gene Expression and TNF-alpha/NF-kB Signaling Pathway.
 GO annotations related to this gene include poly(A) RNA binding and methyltransferase activity.
 An important paralog of this gene is FBLL1.

 UniProtKB/Swiss-Prot for FBL Gene